arsvechkarev/TimerX/README.md

 # TimerX
 A simple timer & stowatch library for android which allows to set format for time, schedule actions and more.

-TimerX provides simple api to apply different format to timer or stopwatch.
-For example, you can create stopwatch, specify format as **HH:MM:SS** or **SS.LL** and time in stopwatch will formats according to your format.
+TimerX provides a simple api to apply different format to timer or stopwatch.
+For example, you can create stopwatch, specify format as **HH:MM:SS** or **SS.LL** and time in stopwatch will be formating according to your format.

 Format syntax explanation and more exapmles here.